HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 - [ ] The following content requirements are satisfied:
   - [ ] The site contains information about both the NOFO Transformation and Grants.gov Modernization workstreams
   - [ ] The content on the site has been been reviewed and approved by the relevant stakeholders within each workstream
-  - [ ] The site also links to external resources related to the project, including:
+  - [ ] The site also links to external resources related to the project (if they are available), including:
     - [ ] The legacy grants.gov site
     - [ ] The open source repository
     - [ ] The open source wiki